vijayvenkat/openstack-netscaler-ci/README.rst

 ------------------------------------
 Once the code submitted is found to be of interest, next step is to run the tests idenified.

-Setting Up All Systems
+Setting up all systems
 ~~~~~~~~~~~~~~~~~~~~~~~
 The first step is to setup the systems involved in testing.
-Assuming you would know how to bring your own systems in the deployments to clean slate, following are the steps that have to be done to setup DevStack
+You should bring your vendor specific systems in the deployment to clean slate and also setup DevStack.
+To setup the former, you are the best person to know the steps.
+To setup the latter (devstack), following are the steps that are recommended

 1. Use an appropriate localrc with Devstack VM.
-Here is a full sample.
+Here_ is a full sample.
 It is recommended to use the following setting

 .. code-block:: bash